 - 10. Date of revision of the text

 PosologyThe recommended dose is 2 mg exenatide once weekly.
-Patients switching from exenatide twice daily (BYETTA) to Bydureon may experience transient elevations in blood glucose concentrations, which generally improve within the first two weeks after initiation of therapy.When Bydureon is added to existing metformin and/or thiazolidinedione therapy, the current dose of metformin and/or thiazolidinedione can be continued.
-When Bydureon is added to sulphonylurea therapy, a reduction in the dose of sulphonylurea should be considered to reduce the risk of hypoglycaemia (see section 4.4).Bydureon should be administered once a week on the same day each week.
+Patients switching from immediate-release (Byetta) to prolonged-release (Bydureon) exenatide, may experience transient elevations in blood glucose concentrations, which generally improve within the first two weeks after initiation of therapy.When prolonged-release exenatide is added to existing metformin and/or thiazolidinedione therapy, the current dose of metformin and/or thiazolidinedione can be continued.
+When prolonged-release exenatide is added to sulphonylurea therapy, a reduction in the dose of sulphonylurea should be considered to reduce the risk of hypoglycaemia (see section 4.4).Prolonged-release exenatide should be administered once a week on the same day each week.
 The day of weekly administration can be changed if necessary as long as the next dose is administered at least one day (24 hours) later.
-Bydureon can be administered at any time of day, with or without meals.
+Prolonged-release exenatide can be administered at any time of day, with or without meals.
 If a dose is missed, it should be administered as soon as practical.
 For the next injection patients can return to their chosen injection day.
-However, only one injection should be taken in a 24 hour period.The use of Bydureon does not require additional self-monitoring.
+However, only one injection should be taken in a 24-hour period.The use of prolonged-release exenatide does not require additional self-monitoring.
 Blood glucose self-monitoring may be necessary to adjust the dose of sulphonylurea.
-If a different antidiabetic treatment is started after the discontinuation of Bydureon, consideration should be given to the prolonged release of Bydureon (see section 5.2).
+If a different glucose-lowering treatment is started after the discontinuation of prolonged-release exenatide, consideration should be given to the prolonged release of the product (see section 5.2).

 ElderlyNo dose adjustment is required based on age.
 However, as renal function generally declines with age, consideration should be given to the patient's renal function (see patients with renal impairment).
 The clinical experience in patients > 75 years is very limited (see section 5.2).

 Renal impairmentNo dose adjustment is necessary for patients with mild renal impairment (creatinine clearance 50 to 80 ml/min).
 Clinical experience in patients with moderate renal impairment (creatinine clearance 30 to 50 ml/min) is very limited (see section 5.2).
-Bydureon is not recommended in these patients.Bydureon is not recommended for use in patients with end-stage renal disease or severe renal impairment (creatinine clearance < 30 ml/min) (see section 4.4).
+Prolonged-release exenatide is not recommended in these patients.Prolonged-release exenatide is not recommended for use in patients with end-stage renal disease or severe renal impairment (creatinine clearance < 30 ml/min) (see section 4.4).

 Hepatic impairmentNo dose adjustment is necessary for patients with hepatic impairment (see section 5.2).

-Paediatric populationThe safety and efficacy of Bydureon in children and adolescents aged under 18 years have not yet been established.
+Paediatric populationThe safety and efficacy of prolonged-release exenatide in children and adolescents aged under 18 years have not yet been established.
 Currently available data are described in section 5.2 but no recommendation on a posology can be made.

-Severe gastrointestinal diseaseBydureon has not been studied in patients with severe gastrointestinal disease, including gastroparesis.
+Severe gastrointestinal diseaseProlonged-release exenatide has not been studied in patients with severe gastrointestinal disease, including gastroparesis.
 Its use is commonly associated with gastrointestinal adverse reactions, including nausea, vomiting, and diarrhoea.
-Therefore, the use of Bydureon is not recommended in patients with severe gastrointestinal disease.
+Therefore, the use of prolonged-release exenatide is not recommended in patients with severe gastrointestinal disease.

 Acute pancreatitisUse of GLP-1 receptor agonists has been associated with a risk of developing acute pancreatitis.
-There have been spontaneously reported events of acute pancreatitis with Bydureon.
+There have been spontaneously reported events of acute pancreatitis with prolonged-release exenatide.
 Resolution of pancreatitis has been observed with supportive treatment, but very rare cases of necrotising or haemorrhagic pancreatitis and/or death have been reported.
 Patients should be informed of the characteristic symptom of acute pancreatitis: persistent, severe abdominal pain.
-If pancreatitis is suspected, Bydureon should be discontinued; if acute pancreatitis is confirmed, Bydureon should not be restarted.
+If pancreatitis is suspected, prolonged-release exenatide should be discontinued; if acute pancreatitis is confirmed, prolonged-release exenatide should not be restarted.
 Caution should be exercised in patients with a history of pancreatitis.

-Concomitant medicinal productsThe concurrent use of Bydureon with insulin, D-phenylalanine derivatives (meglitinides), alpha-glucosidase inhibitors, dipeptidyl peptidase-4 inhibitors or other GLP-1 receptor agonists has not been studied.
-The concurrent use of Bydureon and exenatide twice daily (BYETTA) has not been studied and is not recommended.
+Concomitant medicinal productsThe concurrent use of prolonged-release exenatide with insulin, D-phenylalanine derivatives (meglitinides), alpha-glucosidase inhibitors, dipeptidyl peptidase-4 inhibitors or other GLP-1 receptor agonists has not been studied.
+The concurrent use of prolonged-release and immediate-release exenatide has not been studied and is not recommended.

 Interaction with warfarinThere have been spontaneously reported cases of increased INR (International Normalized Ratio), sometimes associated with bleeding, with concomitant use of warfarin and exenatide (see section 4.5).

-Discontinuation of treatmentAfter discontinuation, the effect of Bydureon may continue as plasma levels of exenatide decline over 10 weeks.
+Discontinuation of treatmentAfter discontinuation, the effect of prolonged-release exenatide may continue as plasma levels of exenatide decline over 10 weeks.
 Choice of other medicinal products and dose selection should be considered accordingly, as adverse reactions may continue and efficacy may, at least partly, persist until exenatide levels decline.

-Hydroxy Methyl Glutaryl Coenzyme A reductase inhibitorsLovastatin AUC and Cmax were decreased approximately 40 % and 28 %, respectively, and tmax was delayed about 4 h when exenatide twice daily was administered concomitantly with a single dose of lovastatin (40 mg) compared with lovastatin administered alone.
-In exenatide twice daily 30-week placebo-controlled clinical trials, concomitant use of exenatide and HMG CoA reductase inhibitors was not associated with consistent changes in lipid profiles (see section 5.1).
+Hydroxy methyl glutaryl coenzyme A reductase inhibitorsLovastatin AUC and Cmax were decreased approximately 40 % and 28 %, respectively, and tmax was delayed about 4 h when immediate-release exenatide was administered concomitantly with a single dose of lovastatin (40 mg) compared with lovastatin administered alone.
+In 30-week placebo-controlled clinical trials with immediate-release exenatide, concomitant use of exenatide and HMG CoA reductase inhibitors was not associated with consistent changes in lipid profiles (see section 5.1).
 No predetermined dose adjustment is required; however lipid profiles should be monitored as appropriate.

-Digoxin and lisinoprilIn interaction studies of the effect of exenatide twice daily on digoxin and lisinopril there were no clinical relevant effects on Cmax or AUC, however a delay in tmax of about 2 h was observed.
+Digoxin and lisinoprilIn interaction studies of the effect of immediate-release exenatide on digoxin and lisinopril there were no clinical relevant effects on Cmax or AUC, however, a delay in tmax of about 2 h was observed.

 Paediatric populationInteraction studies with exenatide have only been performed in adults.

-Women of childbearing potentialDue to the long washout period of Bydureon, women of childbearing potential should use contraception during treatment with Bydureon.
-Bydureon should be discontinued at least 3 months before a planned pregnancy.
+Women of childbearing potentialDue to the long washout period of prolonged-release exenatide, women of childbearing potential should use contraception during treatment with prolonged-release exenatide.
+Prolonged-release exenatide should be discontinued at least 3 months before a planned pregnancy.

-PregnancyThere are no adequate data from the use of Bydureon in pregnant women.
+PregnancyThere are no adequate data from the use of prolonged-release exenatide in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
-Bydureon should not be used during pregnancy and the use of insulin is recommended.
+Prolonged-release exenatide should not be used during pregnancy and the use of insulin is recommended.

 Breast-feedingIt is unknown whether exenatide is excreted in human milk.
-Bydureon should not be used during breast-feeding.
+Prolonged-release exenatide should not be used during breast-feeding.

 FertilityNo fertility studies in humans have been conducted.

 Summary of the safety profileThe most frequent adverse reactions were mainly gastrointestinal related (nausea which was the most frequent reaction and associated with the initiation of treatment and decreased over time, and diarrhoea).
 In addition, injection site reactions (pruritus, nodules, erythema), hypoglycaemia (with a sulphonylurea), and headache occurred.
-Most adverse reactions associated with Bydureon were mild to moderate in intensity.Since exenatide twice daily has been marketed, acute pancreatitis has been reported with a frequency not known and acute renal failure has been reported uncommonly (see section 4.4).
+Most adverse reactions associated with prolonged-release exenatide were mild to moderate in intensity.Since immediate-release exenatide has been marketed, acute pancreatitis has been reported with a frequency not known and acute renal failure has been reported uncommonly (see section 4.4).

-Tabulated summary of adverse reactionsThe frequency of adverse reactions of Bydureon identified from clinical trials and spontaneous reports (not observed in clinical trials, frequency not known) are summarised in Table 1 below.
+Tabulated summary of adverse reactionsThe frequency of adverse reactions of prolonged-release exenatide identified from clinical trials and spontaneous reports (not observed in clinical trials, frequency not known) are summarised in Table 1 below.
 The exenatide clinical trials data source comprises 18 placebo controlled trials, 21 active comparator and 2 open-label trials.
-Background therapies included diet and exercise, metformin, a sulphonylurea, a thiazolidinedione or a combination of oral anti-diabetic agents.
+Background therapies included diet and exercise, metformin, a sulphonylurea, a thiazolidinedione or a combination of oral glucose-lowering agents.
 The reactions are listed below as MedDRA preferred term by system organ class and absolute frequency.
-Patient frequencies are defined as: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1000 to < 1/100), rare (≥ 1/10000 to < 1/1000), very rare (< 1/10000) and not known (cannot be estimated from the available data).Table 1: Adverse reactions of Bydureon identified from clinical trials and spontaneous reports
+Frequencies are defined as: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1000 to < 1/100), rare (≥ 1/10000 to < 1/1000), very rare (< 1/10000) and not known (cannot be estimated from the available data).Table 1: Adverse reactions of prolonged-release exenatide identified from clinical trials and spontaneous reports